jfcarr/jwt-dotnet-core/README.md

 * /Login (POST) - Generate a new token for a user.
 * /Verify (GET) - Check the validity of a generated token.

 Calls can be made to the running service by opening the service-calls.http file in Visual Studio Code.
 It requires the REST Client extension.
+You can also do round-trip testing with the console application in the RestRunner directory.